 “The way they survived is my grandfather’s father was a veterinarian on the collective farm — he took care of all the pigs — and he saved, pocketed pig feed, the feed that you would give to the pigs, and he brought it home to his family.
 So, that’s how they survived the famines.”

 When Ivan was a teenager, World War II started.
-Soon after, he was taken by German soldiers and forced into labor as one of at least 3 million “Ostarbeiter,” or “Eastern Workers” — people removed from Central and Eastern Europe to become slaves in Germany.
+Soon after, he was taken by German soldiers and forced into labor as one of at least 3 million “Ostarbeiter,” or “Eastern Workers” — people removed from Central and Eastern Europe to become slave workers in Germany.

 Meanwhile, about 300 miles southeast of Kiev, 15-year-old Alexandra was taken from her village in Zaporizhia and sent to work on a farm.
 She would become Erika’s grandmother.